learn-co-curriculum/java-extending-exception/README.md

 The class `UncheckedExceptionMain` shown below has the method `countDown(int start)`, which throws a `NegativeNumberException` if the parameter value is negative.
-Since the exception is unchecked, the `countDown(int start)` method need not declare it throws the exception.
+Since the exception is unchecked, the `countDown(int start)` method does not need to declare it throws the exception.

 The `main()` method calls the `countDown(int start)` method passing a random integer value, which may be negative.
 Since `NegativeNumberException` is unchecked, the `main()` does